agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 ### Hough Transform

 The _classical_ Hough transform is a technique for estimating the parameters and multiplicity of a model family within a dataset.
 In this context, a _model_ is a description of a set of data, such as a line or a plane.
-The Hough transform employs a scheme whereby _features_ in the dataset, i.e. points along a line, vote for models with which they are compatible.
+The Hough transform employs a scheme whereby _features_ in the dataset, i.e. points along a line, vote for models with which they are compatible (see {numref}`hough-transform-flow`).
 For any continuous parametrisation, a single observation is a member of an infinite set of models.
 In order to make this tractable, the Hough transform is conventionally performed by discretising the {math}`n`-dimensional parameter space of the model.
 Thereafter, for each observation, the set of compatible models can be determined from the permutations of the discrete {math}`n-1`-dimensional free parameter space.

 :::{mermaid}
 :caption: Flowchart detailing the classic discrete Hough transform.
+:name: hough-transform-flow
+:align: center

-graph TD;
+graph LR;
     start[Start]
     observation[Select observation]
     parameter_2[Select parameter #2]
-    parameter_dots[...]
     parameter_n[Select parameter #n]
     compute_dependent[Compute parameter #1]
     accumulate_vote[Store vote]